wp-plugins/autoremove-attachments/readme.txt

 If you need to use the same image over and over again, upload it from the Media Library ( Media > Add New ).
 This way the image won't be attached to any post and you'll be able to use it without restrictions.

 == Changelog ==

+= Version 1.0.3 =
+* Added a security check to avoid deleting attachments when the ID of the parent post is invalid

 = Version 1.0.2 =
 * Fixed a bug that was causing media files to be removed when revisions were deleted with wp-cron